census-instrumentation/opencensus-specs/stats/Record.md

 References to Measures in the system MAY be obtained from querying of registered Measures.
 This functionality is required to decouple the recording of the data from the exporting of the data.

-Implementations MAY define a `MeasureDescription` data type which contains all the read-only fields from the `Measure` definition such as: `name`, `description`, `unit` and `type`.
+For languages that do not allow private properties/metadata and if they are needed implementations MAY define a `MeasureDescription` data type which contains all the read-only fields  from the `Measure` definition such as: `name`, `description`, `unit` and `type`.

-## Measurement / MeasurementMap
+## Measurement
-A `Measurement` describes a value with the following metadata:
+A `Measurement` is defined from the following:
 * `Measure`: the `Measure` to which this `value` is applied.
 * `value`: recorded value, MUST have the appropriate type to match the `Measure` definition.

 Implementations MAY define a `MeasurementMap` which describes a set of data points to be collected for a set of Measures.
-Adding this functionality may improve the record usage API.
+Adding this functionality may improve the efficiency of the record usage API.

-## Record usage
+## Recording Stats

 Users should record Measurements with the current context (implicit or explicit).
 Tags from the current context are recorded with the Measurements if they are any.